sharedwonder/windows-terminal-context-menu/README.md

 Then open a PowerShell session and run `install.ps1`.

-*If your system does not allow executing unsigned PowerShell scripts, execute the following command to allow the current PowerShell session execute unsignified scripts:*
+*If your system configuration does not allow executing unsigned PowerShell scripts, execute the following command to allow the current PowerShell session execute unsignified scripts:*

 ```powershell
 Set-ExecutionPolicy -Scope Process Bypass